Deepender25/Readme-Architect-AI/docs/development/WARP.md

 ## Project Overview

-**AutoDoc AI** is a modern full-stack README generator that combines Next.js frontend with Python serverless functions to automatically create professional README files from GitHub repositories using AI analysis.
+**ReadmeArchitect** is a modern full-stack README generator that combines Next.js frontend with Python serverless functions to automatically create professional README files from GitHub repositories using AI analysis.

 ### Architecture
 - **Frontend**: Next.js 15 with TypeScript, Tailwind CSS, and Framer Motion